Veil-Project/veil-project.github.io/en/technology.md

 ref: technology
 permalink: /technology/
 title: Veil Technology
-description: 'Veil is working towards a secure, anonymous coin providing full-time privacy.'
-lead: 'Discover how the Veil Project is leveraging state-of-the-art technologies to set a new standard in the field of privacy-focused cryptocurrencies.'
+description: 'Veil is a privacy-focused cryptocurrency built on Bitcoin, with RingCT for private transfers and a hybrid PoW/PoS consensus.'
+lead: 'Discover how Veil combines Bitcoin’s security with modern privacy tooling and a hybrid consensus design.'
 ---

 ## Introduction & objectives

-Across the landscape of privacy-focused cryptocurrencies, a number of general approaches have been taken, each with its own benefits and trade-offs.
+Across the landscape of privacy-focused cryptocurrencies, a number of general approaches have been taken—each with its own benefits and trade-offs.

-The Veil Project is working to improve the state of privacy-focused cryptocurrencies by creating a secure, highly anonymous coin that provides full-time privacy.
-In addition, Veil offers a user experience suited to the masses with self-funding to support long-term research and development by a dedicated team of researchers and blockchain developers.
+Veil’s goal is to deliver a secure, usable privacy coin where private usage is practical for everyday users, while keeping a conservative foundation and a focus on long-term maintainability.

 ## Technology

-- At its core, Veil is built on the world’s most secure blockchain software, **Bitcoin version 0.17.1**.
+- At its core, Veil is built on **Bitcoin 0.17.1**, providing a proven and conservative foundation.

-- To strengthen on-chain privacy, Veil integrated **RingCT** from Particl, allowing Basecoin transactions to be converted for full anonymity.
-This ensures that users can transact privately while benefiting from the most advanced privacy technology available today.
+- For on-chain privacy, Veil integrated **RingCT** (from Particl), enabling amounts to be hidden and allowing users to transact using **stealth (“sv…”) addresses**.

-- Veil originally integrated the **Zerocoin** protocol, leveraging **zero-knowledge proofs** for enhanced privacy.
-While direct Zerocoin transactions are being phased out due to [security concerns discovered in 2019](/blog/2019-09-07-exploit-update/), the Veil network continues to support Zerocoin through **minting via RingCT**, ensuring full privacy while staking.

-- The existing version of Veil includes a de-anonymized, safe, implementation of Zerocoin.
+- Veil uses **light Zerocoin** as its current **staking mechanism**.
+Light Zerocoin is designed for staking and **does not provide transaction privacy by itself**.
+  However, when users **mint light Zerocoin from RingCT funds**, the original source of funds is **less linkable on-chain prior to staking**, because the mint is funded by a RingCT transaction.
+(Veil also supports non-RingCT funds such as Basecoin/stealth balances, so minting can be done from different sources depending on a user’s wallet state and workflow.)

+- Veil includes a **de-anonymized, safety-focused Zerocoin implementation** compared to legacy “fully anonymous Zerocoin” designs, reflecting security lessons from the broader Zerocoin ecosystem.

-- Veil implements a hybrid **Proof-of-Work** (PoW) and **Proof-of-Stake** (PoS) consensus system, providing both fair distribution, and an unprecedented level of protocol security.
+- Veil implements a hybrid **Proof-of-Work (PoW)** and **Proof-of-Stake (PoS)** consensus system, supporting fair distribution and strong protocol security.

-- Veil is the only protocol in the industry supporting [three separate proof-of-work algorithms](/blog/pow-update/), together with a private proof-of-stake algorithm, thereby providing **fair distribution to ASICs, GPUs and CPUs**.
+- Veil supports **three separate PoW algorithms** alongside PoS, to encourage broader participation across different hardware classes.
+See: [PoW update](/blog/pow-update/).

-- Use of the **Dandelion protocol** makes it nearly impossible to trace a transaction back to its source node on the network.
+- Veil uses **Dandelion** to reduce the ability to trace a transaction back to its originating network node.

-- The adoption of **bulletproofs** is planned in order to ensure minimal transaction sizes.
+- The adoption of **Bulletproofs** has been explored as a way to reduce transaction sizes.

-- Research is ongoing into cutting-edge **Supersonic**, the first practical, trustless, and efficiently verifiable zero-knowledge proofs, which are smaller than 10 kilobytes and take only milliseconds to verify even for the most complex statements.
-Should this research prove fruitful, future generations of the Veil protocol will take advantage of this advanced technology.
+- Research has also tracked advanced proof systems (including **Supersonic**) as part of long-term exploration of smaller, efficiently verifiable zero-knowledge proofs.

 ## User experience

-Veil places great emphasis on user experience, and in this regard supports a number of experiential benefits.

-For example, to avoid *the necessity* of file backups, the Veil wallet supports a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.
-We still recommend occasional file backups _(available by simply clicking "Backup Wallet" in the Settings screen)_ for an easier restoration process.
+Veil places great emphasis on user experience.
+For example, the Veil Core wallet supports a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored.
+We still recommend occasional file backups (available by clicking “Backup Wallet” in the Settings screen) for faster restoration.

-And ready for use with the RingCT protocol release (where spending and staking are all done using the RingCT protocol, simplifying wallet operations), is the **Veil X** wallet, which has been designed and built from the ground-up with an emphasis on a friendly user experience.

 ## The Veil emission schedule

 ![](/uploads/emission-schedule-white-is_obsolete_.jpg)

 [Edit December 2022: Correcting the emissions schedule to account for well-publicised events in 2019 relating to zerocoins, and leading to the founder giving up the founder reward. _For the benefit of newer Veil users, and a reminder to old, here is the announcement relating to it:_ [2019-08-exploit](/news/2019-08-exploit/).]
 Related details also are in: [2019-07-07-exploit-update](/blog/2019-09-07-exploit-update/).
 To see how this has played out in the actual Veil Superblocks, and where the founder reward was eliminated, check this retrospective superblocks data ([spreadsheet PDF](/uploads/Superblocks.202502.pdf)).

 As summarized in the table, the Veil coin emission schedule includes: